 The file should be wrapped or sealed in an envelope or pouch in such a manner that the PHI cannot be identified during the transportation process.
 The outside of the container should contain clear information regarding the addressee, which includes the name, address and telephone number where he/she can be reached.
 Covered entities should ensure that transported PHI be delivered only to the appropriate individuals who are authorized to receive the information.
 This can be accomplished by implementing a tracking method by which the sender and the recipient can sign and verify delivery and receipt of the information.

-There is no secure way to send protected information via fax unless the fax/phone line is secure.
+There is no secure way to send Confidential and/or Classified information via fax unless the fax/phone line is secure.
 You must take respective safeguards to protect the information.
-Individually identifiable health information should be protected with reasonable administrative, technical, and physical safeguards to ensure its confidentiality, integrity, and availability and to prevent unauthorized or inappropriate access, use, or disclosure.
+Individually identifiable health information should be Confidential and/or Classified with reasonable administrative, technical, and physical safeguards to ensure its confidentiality, integrity, and availability and to prevent unauthorized or inappropriate access, use, or disclosure.

 Text Messaging (IM, iMessage, SMS)

-There is no secure method to send Protected Information using various text message outlets.
-Please, DO NOT send any types of protected information via text.
+There is no secure method to send Confidential and/or Classified Information using various text message outlets.
+Please, DO NOT send any types of Confidential and/or Classified information via text.

 Live Phone or In-Person Conversation